libp2p/docs/content/reference/dos-mitigation.md

-If you can log when a peer is misbehaving or is malicious, you can then hook up those logs to fail2ban and have fail2ban manage your firewall to automatically block misbehaving nodes. go-libp2p includes some builtin support for this usecase.
+If you can log when a peer is misbehaving or is malicious, you can then hook up those logs to fail2ban and have fail2ban manage your firewall to automatically block misbehaving nodes. go-libp2p includes some built-in support for this use case.
 More details below.

-## Leverage the resoure manager to limit resource (go-libp2p only)
+## Leverage the resource manager to limit resource usage (go-libp2p only)

 go-libp2p includes a powerful [resource manager](https://github.com/libp2p/go-libp2p-resource-manager) that keeps track